bayerschphi/ohtm_pipeline/Readme.txt

 Set the folder to your mallet path: r'C:\mallet-2.0.8\bin\mallet' like this.

 All filepath have to be raw string.
-Chose a folder, where you want to save your files and load them from. this is your working_folder.
-Set the path to your working folder as a simple string.
+Chose a folder, where you want to save your files and load them from. this is your output_folder.
+Set the path to your output_folder as a simple string.
 The custome stop_word file has to be in this folder.

 Set the name of your custome stop_word file.